TreyMooneyham/Scoreboard/README.md

 I haven't gotten these linked properly because I don't know how to do it without breaking things.
 Using Ocornut's ImGui version 1.90.2 because it's my favorite :)

+## JSON
+Using the JSON library by nlohmann because it looks nice.

 ## Character Sheet
 Objective here is to make something akin to D&DBeyond but for my TTRPG.